artielbm/CCB/readme.md

-### These are the xpp files for Chapter 5,  "Whole Cell Models," by A. Sherman, Y.-X. Li, and J. Keizer in "Computational Cell Biology", C. Fall, E. Marland, J. Wagner, and J. Tyson , eds., Springer-Verlag, 2002,New York, pp. 101 - 139.
+### These are the xpp files for Chapter 5,  "Whole Cell Models," by A. Sherman, Y.-X. Li, and J. Keizer in "Computational Cell Biology", C. Fall, E. Marland, J. Wagner, and J. Tyson , eds., Springer-Verlag, New York, pp. 101 - 139, 2002.

 #### Below are listed the files that reproduce each figure: